BY-LAWS OF THE LIBERTARIAN PARTY OF KANSAS

 Subsection 2D.
 Motion Made Outside of Scheduled Meeting

-A motion may be initiated outside of an in-person or telephone meeting, by an e-mail or text message from any member of the State Executive Committee to the State Secretary with a copy to the State Chair.
+A motion may be initiated outside of an in-person or telephone meeting, by an e-mail or text message, or any other electronic media agreed on by the Executive Committee from any member of the State Executive Committee to the State Secretary with a copy to the State Chair.
 The Secretary shall send out the proposal to the members of the State Executive Committee and others as appropriate.

 All of the members of the State Executive Committee may comment on the proposal.
-Any proposed changes to the proposal shall be sent to the State Secretary who shall publish those proposed changes by e-mail or text message.
+Any proposed changes to the proposal shall be sent to the State Secretary who shall publish those proposed changes by e-mail or text message, or any other electronic media agreed on by the Executive Committee.
 After a reasonable time has been given for comments on any proposal or changes, the State Secretary shall put the question.